AdobeDocs/analytics-platform.en/help/guided-analysis/types/conversion-trends.md

 >[!NOTE]
 >
->The **Average** column in the Conversion trends view table will differ from the **Total** column in the [Friction view](friction.md) table.
+>The **Average** column in the Conversion trends view table differs from the **Total** column in the [Friction view](friction.md) table.
 The former is an average of the interval columns (e.g. average of daily conversion rates), while the latter is an aggregated calculation across the full date range.

 ## Apply time comparison